American Printing Company

 Overview of the American Printing Company, Fall River, Massachusetts, about 1910.
 The Fall River Line and Old Colony Railroad are on the left.

-The American Printing Company, located in Fall River, Massachusetts grew to become the largest producer of printed cotton cloth in the United States by the early 20th Century.
-The company grew as an offshoot of the Fall River Iron Works, established in 1821 by Colonel Richard Borden and Major Bradford Durfee.
+The American Printing Company, located in Fall River, Massachusetts, grew to become the largest producer of printed cotton cloth in the United States by the early 20th Century.
+The company was an offshoot of the Fall River Iron Works, established in 1821 by Colonel Richard Borden and Major Bradford Durfee.
 The American Print Works was established in 1835 by Holder Borden.
-It employed several thousand workers at its peak during World War I.
+At its peak during World War I, it employed several thousand workers.